Countering Money Laundering and Currency Control

 The introduction of ‘dirty’ money into the economy undermines financial and social relationships and the national economy itself.
 In some cases, criminal proceeds can be used to finance terrorism and to finance the proliferation of weapons of mass destruction.

 In the modern world, much attention is paid to combating these issues at the international level.
-The development of international AML/CFT/CFPWMD standards, which are to be effectively implemented in national laws and enforced by countries, is carried out by the Financial Action Task Force on Money Laundering (FATF), a specialised intergovernmental organisation.
+The development of international AML/CFT/CFPWMD standards, which are to be effectively implemented in national laws and enforced by countries, is carried out by the Financial Action Task Force (FATF), a specialised intergovernmental organisation.

 In this country, the basic provisions governing AML/CFT/CFPWMD are established by Federal Law No.